Linapoo/SD-CW-COG/API.md

 * Error Response
     * Status: 500
 * Note
-    * Only the forum member can create a post.
     * Only the forum administrator can create a sticky post.

 ### Delete a post